-A big problem about a garden is that it doesn’t stop growing.
+A big problem with a garden is that it doesn’t stop growing.
 And so does the scope of a software development project.

 A lot of effort is invested by gardeners in fighting the growing garden.
-They are constantly weeding, pruning and trimming to control how the garden looks like and to make sure it best serves its purpose.
+They are constantly weeding, pruning, and trimming to control how the garden looks and to make sure it best serves its purpose.

 How much are you investing in weeding your scope?

 There you are, walking along the paths of your software development garden, listening, and looking for things that shouldn’t be there.

 Suddenly you notice something odd.
 There is a lot of commotion around a new screen.
 You see it has spectacular features.
 You don’t remember asking for it to be so prominent – users rarely go there.
 You raise your machete and – Slash!
 Trim it to its right size.

 You are in a design review.
 You notice the level of detail for this stage is much above what is required.
 A waste!
 Hack!
 You stop the discussion.